 41 The other lamb you shall offer at twilight, and shall offer with it a grain offering and its drink offering, as in the morning, for a pleasing aroma, a food offering to the Lord.
 42 It shall be a regular burnt offering throughout your generations at the entrance of the tent of meeting before the Lord, where I will meet with you, to speak to you there.
 Exodus 29:41-42 ESV

 The offering that Abel provided allowed him to meet and speak with God and God accepted the offering.
-Cain’s offering was rejected but still in God’s mercy and grace he continued the relationship with Cain speaking directly to him to encourage him to do the right thing if he wanted acceptance.
-Most likely God rejected Cain’s offering because of a heart and motive issue and he warns Cain that sin is “crouching at the door”.
+Cain’s offering was rejected but God’s mercy and grace was still there.
+God continued the relationship with Cain speaking directly to him.
+God wanted to encourage Cain to do the right thing if he wanted acceptance.
+Most likely God rejected Cain’s offering because of a heart and motive issue.
+That is why God warns Cain that sin is “crouching at the door”.

 14 But each person is tempted when he is lured and enticed by his own desire.
 15 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death.
 James 1:14-15 ESV

-What Cain should have done is repent of the anger in his heart and turn toward God to do what he knew would be the right thing to do.
+What Cain should have done is repent of the anger in his heart.
+He could have turn toward God to do what he knew would be the right thing to do.
 God clearly indicates that He would have accepted Cain.
-Even after Cain had killed his own brother God in a display of undeserved mercy gives Cain an opportunity to repent for what had happened, but Cain rejects the grace of that moment by claiming to not know about what happened to Abel.
-God knew what happened so the questioning from God to Cain is an opportunity for Cain to turn away from the sinful path and to restore the relationship.
+God would have had mercy on this murderer.
+Even after Cain had killed his own brother God in a display of undeserved mercy gives Cain an opportunity to repent.
+Cain rejects the grace of that moment by claiming to not know about what happened to Abel.
+God knew what happened so the questioning is an opportunity for Cain to turn away from the sinful path and to restore the relationship.

 God provides that same opportunity for people today.
 While we are all sinners that deserve death because of our rebellion, God has provided his own substitutionary payment.
 He provided an offering we could not provide ourselves so that we can be like Abel standing before the Creator accepted and in fellowship.
 God’s advice to Cain is still true to people today and even more so because God has revealed his saving grace from sin in Christ.